dinaAbuzied/Arcade-Game/README.md

     ```
     $ [sudo] git clone git@github.com:dinaAbuzied/Arcade-Game.git
     ```
+ * Double-click index.html to open the game in your browser.

 ## Goal
 The goal of the player is to reach the water, without colliding into any one of the enemies.
 The player can move left, right, up and down.
 The enemies move in varying speeds on the block portion of the scene.
 Once a the player collides with an enemy, the game is reset and the player moves back to the start square, and will lose one life, the player has 3 lives if they are all lost the player will lose the game.
 Once the player reaches the water the game is won.